Protect your health and your community

 Protect your health

-How to avoid getting COVID-19
+How to avoid getting and spreading COVID-19

 • wear a mask and wash your hands often